U1traVeno/pgebus/README.md

-# pgebus
+# pgworkflow

 [**English**](README.md) | [简体中文](README.zh-CN.md)

-Event Bus System Based on PostgreSQL - Lightweight and Reliable Event Processing Framework
+PostgreSQL-backed workflow / outbox engine for irreversible operations

+---

+## What pgworkflow Is

+**pgworkflow is NOT an event bus.**

+pgworkflow is a **database-backed workflow and outbox engine** designed for systems that:

+- Must interact with **irreversible external side effects**
+- Require **strong auditability and traceability**
+- Treat failures as **first-class, inspectable states**
+- Already rely on PostgreSQL as the system of record

+If you are looking for pub/sub, streaming, or fan-out messaging — this is not it.

+---

+## Core Idea

+pgworkflow embraces a simple but strict model:

+> **PostgreSQL is the single source of truth.
+> External side effects are never considered transactional.
+> The database must never lie about what has (or has not) happened.**

+It helps you answer questions like:

+- *Has this operation actually completed?*
+- *Did we attempt the external call?*
+- *If it failed, why — and where should we resume?*

+---

 ## Features

-- ✅ **PostgreSQL as the Single Source of Truth** - The database serves as the only queue, ensuring data consistency
+- ✅ **PostgreSQL as the Single Source of Truth**
-- ✅ **NOTIFY/LISTEN Real-Time Notifications** - Leverages PostgreSQL's native features for event pushing
+  - Events / operations are stored durably in Postgres
+  - No hidden state in brokers or memory

+- ✅ **Outbox-style Execution Model**
+  - Database state is committed **before** any external side effects
+  - Side effects are executed by workers based on persisted intent

+- ✅ **Strong Failure Semantics**
+  - Failures are recorded, not swallowed
+  - No “maybe processed” states

-- ✅ **Concurrency Safety** - Ensures no duplicate event processing
+- ✅ **Concurrency Safety**
+  - `SELECT ...
+FOR UPDATE SKIP LOCKED` based dispatch
+  - No duplicate execution within a single database

-- ✅ **Delayed Execution** - Supports scheduled tasks and delayed event handling
+- ✅ **Delayed Execution**
+  - Schedule operations via `run_at`

-- ✅ **Automatic Retry** - Built-in retry mechanism for automatic handling of failures
+- ✅ **Automatic Retry**
-- ✅ **Hierarchical Event Dispatching** - FastAPI-style router composition via `prefix` and `include_router()` (TODO: add wildcard/prefix matching if needed)
+  - Built-in retry with attempt tracking

+- ✅ **Router-based Handler Composition**
+  - FastAPI-style router API (`prefix`, `include_router`)
+  - Designed for large but structured workflows

-- ✅ **Fully Typed** - Ships with complete type annotations (PEP 561)
+- ✅ **Fully Typed**
+  - Complete type annotations (PEP 561)

-## Installation

-TODO
+---

-## What pgebus IS NOT
+## What pgworkflow Is NOT

-pgebus is not intended to replace:
+pgworkflow does **not** replace:

 - RabbitMQ
 - Redis Streams